RivenSkaye/WinMMF-rs/README.md

 ## WIP CRATE, DO NOT USE

 This is not a joke or a drill.
-I hate having to add this, and I made sure the current version on crates.io does not yet compile to prevent its use.
+I hate having to add this, and I wish `cargo publish` would allow me to upload crates that won't build.
-I need the name reserved, that is all.

 ## Supported platforms